 What is the best kitchen splashback?

 Tiles are the typical choice for kitchen splashbacks.
 Patterned tiles are perfect for a country-style kitchen, while hexagon shaped tiles can create a cool honey-comb effect in modern kitchens.
-But tiles aren't the only option when it comes to splashbacks.
+But tiles aren't the only option when it comes to kitchen splashback ideas.

-'You can create amazing designs with tiled splashbacks, but tiles are by no means the only option.
-Alternative materials include laminate, glass, Corian and even stainless steel’ shares Hayley Simmons, Head of Merchandising for Magnet.
-‘The best splashback is one that elevates your kitchen design and is suited to your needs and lifestyle.
+'You can create amazing designs with tiled splashbacks, but tiles are by no means the only option,' advises Hayley.
+'Alternative materials include laminate, glass, Corian and even stainless steel.
+The best splashback is one that elevates your kitchen design and is suited to your needs and lifestyle.
 Two materials that I highly recommend are laminate and glass.'

 'As with tiles, both laminate and glass splashbacks can be used to make a style statement.
 You can create a real contrast to your units by opting for a bold, striking colour, especially if set against a more neutral hued kitchen.'